 i.
-Maiı ntenance of Service Plan Forms.
-Written copies or electronic facsimiles of service plans are maintained for a mini mum period of 3 years as required by 45 CFR §92.42.
-Service plans are maintained by the following (check each that
+Mair tenance of Service Plan Forms.
+Written copies or electronic facsimiles of service plans are maintained for a i.
+Maintenance of Service Plan Forms.
+Written copies or electronic facsimiles of service plans are maintained for a minimum period of 3 years as required by 45 CFR §92.42.
+Service plans are maintained by the following (check each that applies):